HSUCHING/yuma.min.js/readme.md

      </body>

 Calling ``annotationLayer.createNewAnnotation();`` will open the annotation editing form.
 That's it for the basics.

+## Getting Started: OpenLayers

+Todo...

+An example of using yuma.min.js with OpenLayers is online at http://yuma-js.github.com/openlayers-demo

+For the time being, please take a look at the source of the demo page, as we are working on better documentation.

 ## What Else is in There?